-Orrick, Herrington & Sutcliffe LLP, Note Counsel, has delivered to the Department its approving opinions related to the issuance of Series 1 Notes.
-A copy of such opinion is set forth in APPENDIX B to this Offering Memorandum.
-The opinion is subject to the additional matters described herein under the caption "TAX MATTERS."
+Orrick, Herrington & Sutcliffe LLP, Note Counsel, has delivered to the Department its approving opinions related to the issuance of Notes.
+A copy of the opinion of Note Counsel relating to the Tax-Exempt Series 2 Notes is set forth in APPENDIX B-1 - "OPINION OF NOTE COUNSEL - TAX-EXEMPT SERIES 2," and a copy of the opinion of Note Counsel relating to the Taxable Series 3 Notes and the Tax-Exempt Series 4 Notes is set forth in APPENDIX B-2 - "OPINION OF NOTE COUNSEL - TAXABLE SERIES 3 AND TAX-EXEMPT SERIES 4" to this Offering Memorandum.
+Each opinion is subject to the additional matters described herein under the caption "TAX MATTERS."